 If you’re using central stages, we recommend including the ruleset definitions during stage creation.
 This way, you can manage the rulesets centrally and update them without changing the invocation code.

-If you’re using local stages, you can define the rulesets within the gp.invoke()
+If you’re using local stages, you can define the rulesets within the gp.invoke() function during the invocation instead of the create_stage operation.

 Actions define the operation to perform when a ruleset is triggered when using Galileo Protect.
 These can be: